johnroutledge/milestone-project-2/README.md

 **Media**

-- The background arcade image was taken from INCLUDE CREDIT
+- The background arcade image was taken from www.wallpaper-mania.com
-- Sound effect were taken from INCLUDE CREDIT
+- Sound effects were taken from www.freesound.org

 **Code**

-- The neon color scheme and effect was taken from INCLUDE CREDIT
+- The neon color scheme and effect was adapted from Kevin Powell's YouTube channel.
-- To position the circles in a circular fashion, I gained help from INCLUDE CREDIT
+- To position the circles in a circular fashion, I gained help www.stackoverflow.com
-- The countdown and game timers used code adapted from INCLUDE CREDIT
+- The countdown and game timers used code adapted from 'How to set one minute counter in JavaScript' found on www.stackoverflow.com
 - Matt Rudge at Code Institute for the basics behind the 'Register Modal' in the 'Whiskey Drop' mini-project which was adapted for my 'Instruction Modal'.

 **Acknowledgements**

-- To my wife, Chonchanok Routledge, and sveral work colleagues for testing the game on various mobile devices.
+- To my wife, Chonchanok Routledge, and several work colleagues for testing the game on various mobile devices.
 - To @Nat_Kate (via Slack) who discovered the play button bug.
 - To Brian Machiara, my Code Institute mentor, for giving me invaluable tips and insight throughout the whole process.